matsengrp/phippery/docs/command-line-interface.rst

   > "(reads-mapped >= 147733) and (reads-mapped <= 234885)"

 ..
 Tip:: run `phippery -h` for a list of possible Commands.
-Additionally, you can run
+Additionally, you can run `phippery COMMAND -h` for option descriptions for a specific Command.

 .. click:: phippery.cli:cli
    :prog: phippery